Drain Cleaning in Minneapolis

 Each of the drains in your home has the same function; however, each can clog for different reasons:

 - Kitchen drains – The main culprits of clogged kitchen drains are bits of food, oil, and grease.
 They often get washed down the drain when cleaning up from a meal.
 Oil and grease, in particular, are bad because they can harden in your pipes.
-Garbage disposals can help, but it’s still crucial that you avoid washing certain foods down the drain, including meat, fibrous vegetables, and, of course, bones.
+Garbage disposals can help, but it’s still crucial to avoid washing certain foods down the drain.
+This includes meat, fibrous vegetables, and, of course, bones.

-- Bathroom drains – The most common cause of clogged bathroom drains is a combination of hair, soap, and toothpaste.
-We highly recommend installing simple drain covers to catch loose hairs that wash out in the shower, and when you brush your teeth, we recommend you run the water so that the toothpaste doesn’t have the opportunity to harden in the pipes.
+- Bathroom drains – The most common cause of bathroom clogs is hair, soap, and toothpaste.
+We recommend installing simple drain covers to catch loose hairs that wash out in the shower.
+When you brush your teeth, try running hot water so that the toothpaste doesn’t harden in the pipes.

-- Floor drains – These drains are most susceptible to clogs from larger particles, like dirt, dust, and leaves.
-They are most commonly found in garages, basements, and laundry rooms, and when clogged, they can damage your floors.
+- Floor drains – Floor drains typically clog from dirt, dust, and leaves.
+They are most commonly found in garages, basements, and laundry rooms.
+When clogged, they can damage your floors.
 Though these are often out of sight, they should never be out of mind and should be cleaned regularly.

 What are some simple ways to fix a clogged drain?

 One of the best places to start with a clogged drain is to find out whether the sink is draining at all.
 If there is still some movement of the water, let it drain as much as possible as you prepare a kettle or pot of hot water.
-Boiled water is one of the best ways to clear a clog caused by oils or fats that might have congealed within your pipes.
+Boiled water is one of the best ways to clear a clog caused by oils or fats that might have hardened within your pipes.
 Once most or all the water has drained, carefully pour the hot water down the drain.
-If the pipes begin to drain effectively again, consider calling a plumber for a routine drain inspection and cleaning.
+If the pipes begin to drain effectively, schedule routine drain inspection and cleaning.
 Another simple way to remove a clog is with a plunger and a drain snake.
 Sink plungers tend to be smaller than a toilet plunger so they're easier to manage.
 Try and bring the clog as close to the top of the pipe as possible with your plunger.
-Then use the drain snake, which are usually found for a reasonable price at your local hardware store, to pull whatever material you can out of the pipe.
+Then use the drain snake to pull whatever material you can out of the pipe.
 Throw that material in the trash, rather than flushing it back down the pipe.
 If you're still experiencing a clog, our next step would be to call a plumber.
-Some clogs are too deep for the average drain snake to snag, and sometimes the clog can be caused by things like tree roots, which might involve more extensive plumbing fixes.
+Some clogs are too deep for the average drain snake to snag.
+Sometimes the clog can be caused by things like tree roots.
+This will involve more extensive plumbing fixes.

 Should I clean the drain myself?

-If you have a backed-up drain, whether it’s in your bathroom, kitchen, or basement, it may be tempting to find a DIY solution at the hardware store.
-Mr. Rooter Plumbing of The Twin Cities recommends that you always call on a professional, even for minor clogs.
-Our experienced Minneapolis plumbers have the best tools and techniques to safely and thoroughly solve the problem.
-Tools and chemicals from hardware stores could potentially do more damage to your drains and further exacerbate the problem.
+It may be tempting to find a DIY drain cleaning solution at the hardware store.
+Mr. Rooter Plumbing of The Twin Cities recommends calling a professional, even for minor clogs.
+Our experienced Minneapolis plumbers have the best tools and techniques.
+They can safely and thoroughly solve the problem.
+Tools and chemicals from hardware stores could potentially do more damage.
 That will only lead to more extensive and expensive repairs in the future.

 How much does it cost to clear a drain?

-The cost of clearing a drain can range from $80 to over $10,000, depending on how severe the clog is, its location, and the damage its caused.
-For example, a simple clog in the bathroom sink can be fixed in less than an hour and can be done by a journeyman or even an apprentice plumber.
-However, if your clog is in the main sewer line, you will need a master plumber to resolve the issue, and their expertise and experience tends to be more expensive (but worth the investment).
-Some clogs in main sewer lines are caused by tree root intrusion, which could completely destroy the pipe.
+The cost of clearing a drain can range from $80 to over $10,000.
+The price variance depends on how severe the clog is, its location, and the damage its caused.
+For example, a simple clog in the bathroom sink can be fixed in less than an hour.
+It can easily be done by a journeyman or even an apprentice plumber.
+However, if your clog is in the main sewer line, you will need a master plumber.
+Their expertise and experience tend to be more expensive (but worth the investment).
+Some clogs in main sewer lines are caused by tree root intrusion.
+This could completely destroy the pipe.
 If your main sewer line needs to be replaced, your costs will be on the higher end of the spectrum.
-The best way to tell what your cost is likely to be is to get an estimate from one of our licensed and insured plumbers at Mr. Rooter Plumbing of The Twin Cities.
+You can get a free estimate from one of our licensed and insured plumbers at Mr. Rooter Plumbing of The Twin Cities.
 This ensures you have no hidden fees or unexpectedly large bills.

 If you have more questions about clogged drains, check out our YouTube videos:

-For minor back-ups or stubborn clogs, give Mr. Rooter Plumbing of The Twin Cities a call to get your pipes flowing again.
-Our Minneapolis drain cleaning plumbers have extensive experience, use advanced tools, and offer tips and advice on avoiding future clogs.
-For emergencies that can’t wait for regular business hours, we offer 24/7 availability and will be there as quickly as possible to assist you.
+For minor back-ups or stubborn clogs, give Mr. Rooter Plumbing of The Twin Cities a call.
+Our Minneapolis drain cleaning plumbers have extensive experience.
+They use advanced tools and offer tips and advice on avoiding future clogs.
+For emergencies, we offer 24/7 availability and will be there as quickly as possible to assist you.

 We never charge overtime, so give us a call at (612) 217-0986 any time of day for reliable drain cleaning services in Minneapolis.